Record numbers of new investors open share trading accounts

 That's an increase of around 3.4 times compared to the previous 6-month period, with new investors now seemingly accounting for 21% of all existing accounts.

-Unsurprisingly, all this activity has prompted the corporate watchdog to deliver a warning to inexperienced investors to stop risky "daytrading" strategies – because many appear to be failing at it.
+The jump in activity prompted the corporate watchdog to deliver a warning to inexperienced investors to stop risky "daytrading" strategies – because many appear to be failing at it.

 "Even market professionals find it hard to ‘time’ the market in a turbulent environment, and the risk of significant losses is a regular challenge," ASIC cautioned in a statement on Wednesday.

-When there's a stock market correction it's not usual for trade volumes to rise as investors look to scoop up bargains.
+When there's a stock market correction it's not unusual for trade volumes to rise as investors look to scoop up bargains.

-CommSec's executive general manager Richard Burns said company news and the high market volatility is resulting in increased trading levels on the platform.
+CommSec's executive general manager Richard Burns said company news and the high market volatility was driving the increased trading levels on the platform.

 "Interest in what is happening in the market is at record levels and stems from both investors seeking to protect current portfolios as well as looking for new opportunities," Burns told Finder.